AYFJ/aaayafuj_hacking_tools_neter.sh/README.md

     - Build `.deb` or `.apk` installer
     - Create a legal + restricted dual-terminal interface split (for cert access)

     This README is locked and loaded.
 Copy-paste it straight into your GitHub.
+Want a commit template

+# 📦 How to Set It Up
+* Save this as: aaayafuj_search_tools.sh
+* Make executable:
+# bash
+    chmod +x aaayafuj_search_tools.sh
+* Run it:
+# bash
+    ./aaayafuj_search_tools.sh
-Want a commit template t ⚠️ LEGAL USE ONLY.
+⚠️ LEGAL USE ONLY.
 All tools included follow ethical hacking protocols.